twilkes149/baseServer/readme.md

 - grab username from db where token = supplied token
 - set confirmedEmail to true in user table where username = username from above
 - remove token from db (confirm token table)

+Forgot password
+- create random 6-8 digit token
+- save token with username in db
+- send email to user's email with token

+Reset password
+- grab 6-8 digit token from request
+- grab username from db using token
+- reset password of username from request